This Article Is About Conventional Mortgage Rates Drop To A 24 Month Low

 There are special waiting period requirements for those who have had a prior deed in lieu of foreclosure and/or short sale for conventional loans.

 Waiting Period For Conventional Loan After Deed In Lieu Of Foreclosure And Short Sale

-If you had a deed in lieu of foreclosure or a short sale, you may qualify for a conventional mortgage loan if you can have a 20% down payment on a home purchase or can qualify for a conventional refinance mortgage loan if you have at least 20% equity in your home.
+If you had a deed in lieu of foreclosure or a short sale, you may qualify for a conventional loan if you can have a 5% down payment on a home purchase or can qualify for a conventional refinance loan if you have at least 95% LTV in your home.

 Eliminate FHA Mortgage Insurance Premium By Refinancing To Conventional Loan

-2015 Changes To Conventional Loans
+Changes To Conventional Loans